RaspberryPiFoundation/python-curriculum/en-GB/turtle-race/index.md

   ![screenshot](images/race-red.png)

-  The first line creates a turtle called 'red'.
+  The first line creates a turtle called 'ada'.
 The next lines set the colour and shape of the turtle.
 Now it really looks like a turtle!

 + Let's send the turtle to the starting line: